OpenTranslationBible/open-bible/en-GB/28.Hosea/md/hosea-11.md

 ## Hosea 11:4

-> I led them with human cords,
+> I led them with the cords of man,
 > With bonds of love,
-> And I was to them as one who eases the yoke from their jaws;
+> I eased the yoke from their jaws;
 > And I stooped down and fed them.

 ## Hosea 11:5